jwuensche/AIApplicationDataManagement/presentation.md

 - _Tuning of parameters of Database Management Systems_
   + like cache amount and frequency of writing to storage
-  + implementations like OtterTune from Database Research Group at Carnegie Mellon University
+  + implementations like OtterTune *by Database Research Group at Carnegie Mellon University*
 - _Elastic Scaling of Machine Allocation_
   + avoid latency spikes by action prediction through time-series prediction
-  + implementations like P-Store by Taft, MIT
+  + implementations like P-Store *by Taft, MIT*
 - _Learned Index Structures_
   + a "model can learn the sort order or structure of lookup keys and use this signal to effectively predict the position or existence of records"
   + alternative technology to exisiting Bloom-Filters or B-Trees